-Steep price of admission into the housing market
+Steep price for entering the market

-The minimum down payment for a starter home in Canada (a condo apartment) has ballooned 40% since the end of 2019.
-The smallest amount a buyer with an insured mortgage could put down to purchase an average condo valued at $574,500 in the first quarter was $32,500 (5% on the first $500,000 and 10% on the value between $500,000 and $999,000).
+The minimum downpayment for a starter home in Canada (a condo apartment) has ballooned 40% since the end of 2019.
+The smallest amount a buyer with an insured mortgage could put down to purchase an average condo valued at $574,500 in Q1 was $32,500 (5% on the first $500,000 and 10% on the value between $500,000 and $999,000).

-A high cost of living makes it even more challenging for first-time homebuyers to save for a down payment in these markets.
+A high cost of living makes it even more challenging for first-time homebuyers to save for a downpayment in these markets.
 Rents in Vancouver and Toronto are the priciest in the country.
 Lower interest rates on their own won’t help much in this regard, unfortunately.

 Partial restoration of affordability in view